-Both screening and diagnostic testing are offered to all pregnant women.
+Both screening and diagnostic testing are offered in every pregnancy.
 You don't have to be a certain age or have a family history of a disorder to have these tests.
 It is your choice whether you want to have them done.
-Talk with your obstetrician-gynecologist (ob-gyn) about genetic testing options so you can make a choice that's right for you.
+Talk with your ob-gyn about genetic testing options so you can make a choice that's right for you.